cs20-lpc/week-8-mon-lab-zack1stplayer/README.md

 You will be implementing the Stack ADT as an array-based class.
 The `Stack` abstract class is already given to you, along with the header file for the `ArrayStack` class, and a skeleton of its implementation file.

 You are also in charge of writing your own driver program to test your `ArrayStack` class.
 Be thorough with your testing by checking all the operations in different scenarios and with various data types.
-## Do not edit/rename lab09-main.cpp.
+### Do not edit/rename lab09-main.cpp.
 Write your own driver file to test and upload results to canvas.
+Make sure your driver includes tests for rotation.

 ## Notes